jacobhilton/deep_learning_curriculum/README.md

 Once you have completed an exercise, you can take a look at other people's solutions [here](Solutions.md).
 You are welcome to add a link to your own solutions to that page by submitting a PR.

+The main other useful skill for working in this area is software engineering, especially working with distributed systems and large, shared codebases.
+I think the most common way to improve at this is through professional experience, but it can also be done by contributing to open source projects.
+In order to pick up best practices, you generally want to be reading other people's code and having others review your code.

 ## Alternatives to this curriculum

 This curriculum may be very challenging, especially without mentorship.
 A more realistic alternative for most people is to work on larger programming projects involving deep learning, and/or to work through more advanced textbooks or online courses.
 These can be engaging, provide structure, and last a long time.
 The downside is that they may be less focused on the most relevant material.
 But it's always possible to return to this curriculum at a later date.